Andros-Spica/hpcModel/README.md

 - Consult the HTML version of the sensitivity analysis report: https://andros-spica.github.io/hpcModel

-- See our a presentation overviewing the model hosted in another repository: https://github.com/Andros-Spica/ENE-Angourakis-et-al-2019
+- See our a presentation overviewing the model, hosted in another repository: https://github.com/Andros-Spica/ENE-Angourakis-et-al-2019

 <Publication info>